Jim Delligatti

 Michael James Delligatti (August 2, 1918 – November 28, 2016) was an American entrepreneur.
 He was an early franchisee of the fast food restaurant chain McDonald's, opening the first of his eventual 48 branches in Uniontown, Pennsylvania, in 1957.
-Delligatti is also credited as the creator of McDonald's "Big Mac" hamburger in 1967.
+Delligatti is famously known as the creator of McDonald's "Big Mac" hamburger in 1967.

 Early life

 Michael James Delligatti was born in Uniontown, Pennsylvania, on August 2, 1918, the son of James Delligatti, a farrier, cobbler and candy maker, and his wife, Lucille Dandrea.
-He was educated there and at Fairmont Senior High School in Fairmont, West Virginia.
-He served in Europe during World War II with the United States Army, where he was discharged after suffering from trench foot.
+He was of Italian descent.
+Delligatti attended grammar school in Uniontown before his family moved to Fairmont, West Virginia.
+After graduating Fairmont Senior High School, he served with the United States Army in Europe during World War II between 1942 and 1943.
+He was discharged after suffering from trench foot.